marcpaq/b1fipl/README.md

 Have you implemented a programming language in a single file?
 Let me know with a pull request.

 Or branch your own b1fipl.
 If you do, please give me credit.

+## Image credit

+Parton, James. _Caricature and Other Comic Art in all Times and many Lands_.
+Project Gutenberg.
+Retrieved 2021-02-04. http://gutenberg.org/ebooks/39347